Shopify/hydrogen-v1/.changeset/dull-camels-report.md

 Remove automatic origin support from `fetchSync` on the server.

-Developers should never be making `fetch` requests against their own Hydrogen app.
+Developers should never be making `fetch` requests on the server against their own Hydrogen app.
 This is because some production runtimes prohibit invoking `fetch` requests to servers in the same region.
 Other runtimes will fail to resolve DNS when invoked from within the same process.

 This change makes it **required** to pass a fully-qualified URL (including origin) to `fetchSync` when it's being used on the server: